WonderLandxD/PIANO/README.md

 cd PIANO
 ```

 Next, create a conda env and install the library in editable mode.
-We directly use the newly created conda environment from the [opensdpc](https://github.com/WonderLandxD/opensdpc/tree/main) library:
+You can directly use the newly created conda environment from
+the [opensdpc](https://github.com/WonderLandxD/opensdpc/tree/main) library, or create a new conda env and install the dependencies:
 ```
+# Create a new conda env
+conda create -n piano python=3.10 -y

+# Activate the conda env
 conda activate piano

+# Install PyTorch with CUDA (11.8) support, which has already been in the requirements.txt file
+# pip install torch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2 --index-url https://download.pytorch.org/whl/cu118

+# Install all dependencies (including causal-conv1d==1.1.1 for mamba)
+pip install -r requirements.txt

+# Install PIANO in editable mode
 pip install -e .
 ```